aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 ?
 Would you like to add another column No

 Before you create the database, you must specify how items in your table are uniquely organized.
 This is done by specifying a Primary key.
 The primary key uniquely identifies each item in the table, so that no two items can have the same key.
-This could be and individual column or a combination that has "primary key" and a "sort key".
+This could be an individual column or a combination that has "primary key" and a "sort key".
 To learn more about primary key: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey